 - The difference in days of inventory between current and future WIP and Finished inventories, when translated back into money terms, gives an indication of the quantities of cash that can be released into the business as tangible, sustainable benefits.

-- Raw inventory, as the least expensive most flexible inventory, continues to be held as a strategic reserve until later in the flow manufacturing implementation programme.
-By bringing the customer much closer to the supplier (by days instead of weeks of lead time through manufacturing) it can be replenished more to demand than to inherently inaccurate forecast.
+- Raw inventory is the least expensive most flexible inventory since neither Overhead nor Labour costs have yet been accrued.
+It continues to be held as a strategic reserve until later in the flow manufacturing programme.
+By bringing the customer much closer to the supplier (in days instead of weeks or months of lead time through manufacturing) it can be replenished more to demand than to an inherently inaccurate forecast.

 - Raw material stocks can thereby be reduced over time instead of having too much of what’s not needed but more of what is needed to meet customer demand now,